 That's an excellent point.

-You know, I'm a student of the use of language and words, phraseology.
+And I'm a student of the use of language and words, phraseology.

-There was a um it was CNN, it was back in 2007.
+There was a, it was CNN, it was back in 2007.

-And this from Grinnell, Iowa.
+And this is from Grinnell, Iowa.

-A college student who was told what question to ask at one of New York Senator Hillary Rodham Rodham's campaign events says that voters have the right to know what happened.
+A college student who was told what question to ask at one of New York Senator Hillary Rodham's campaign events says that voters have the right to know what happened.

-She wasn't the only one who was planted in an exclusive on-camera interview with CNN Muriel Galochinoff, a 19-year-old sophomore Grinnell College Grinnell, Iowa, said that giving anyone specific questions to ask is dishonest, and the whole incident's given her a negative outlook on politics.
+In an exclusive on-camera interview with CNN, Muriel Gallo-Chasinov, a 19-year-old sophomore, Grinnell College, Grinnell, Iowa, said that giving anyone specific questions to ask is dishonest, and the whole incident's given her a negative outlook on politics.

-She said a senior Clinton staffer asked if she'd like to ask the Senator a question after an energy speech that she was giving in Newton, Iowa, on November 6th.
+She said a senior Clinton staffer asked if she'd like to ask the senator a question after an energy speech that she was giving in Newton, Iowa on November 6th.

 The top one was planned specifically for a college student.

-It said college student in brackets.
+It said college student in brackets, and then it had the question.

 And topping that sheet of paper was the following.